In

 orange car sold for over US$3 million in 2023 does suggest that were the yellow

 one to go on the block, a new record price would be likely.
-Roger Judski (B 1947), owner of the yellow ZL1, has been trading Corvettes since 1965 and is
+Roger Judski (b 1947), owner of the yellow ZL1, was in the Corvette business for sixty years (1965-2025) and is

-as authoritative an expert on the breed as anyone and he belongs to
+as authoritative an expert on the breed as anyone: he belongs to

 the moderate faction which supports the orthodox count of two factory ZL1s.